darkin100/i-am-committed/readme.md

 - If you run `git commit` without `-m` or a template, `i-am-committed` will generate a message and write it to the commit message file.
 Your editor will then open with this pre-filled message.
 - If you use `git commit -m "Your message"` or have a commit template configured, `i-am-committed` will not overwrite your message or template.

 You still need to have your `OPENAI_API_KEY` environment variable set for the hook to function correctly.
+The `OPENAI_MODEL` environment variable will also be respected by the hook if set.

 ## Unit Tests